gnames/gnverify-rs/README.md

 * If a Data Source provides classification for a name, it will be returned in the output.
 * Works for checking just one name-string, or multiple ones written in a file.
-* Supports feeding data vie pips of an operating system.
+* Supports feeding data via pipes of an operating system.
 This feature allows to chain the program together with other tools.

 ## Installation